 Leeds v United: The essential info

-Manchester United’s preparations for the 2019/20 campaign begin with a trip to Australia for the first leg of our pre-season tour, where we will meet our old foes Leeds United.
+Manchester United’s preparations for the 2019/20 campaign continue with the second match of our pre-season tour, where we will meet our old foes Leeds United.

 As we look forward to the game, here’s the key information you need to know…